-Kidney stones form when your kidneys filter out blood to create urine.
+Kidney stones, also known as renal calculi, are small, hard deposits that form within the kidneys when your kidneys filter out blood to create urine.
 The sediment that is filtered out can form stones that range in size from being as small as a grain of sugar to being up to several centimeters.
-Symptoms associated with kidney stones include abdominal and back pain, blood in the urine, nausea, vomiting and painful urination.

 You should always seek medical attention for any intense abdominal pain, as it may be associated with a number of medical conditions.
 Your doctor may use X-rays, CT scans, urine tests and ultrasounds to determine if a stone is present.